ploomber/soopervisor/doc/argo.rst

 in Kubernetes.
-Argo workflows are written in YAML and it requires you to specify each task in your pipeline, task dependencies, script to run, Docker image to use, mounted volumes, etc. This implies a steep (and unnecessary) learning curve for a lot of people who can benefit from a production tool like Argo.
+Argo workflows are written in YAML and it requires you to specify each task in your pipeline, task dependencies, script to run, Docker image to use, mounted volumes, etc. This implies a steep (and unnecessary) learning curve for a lot of people who can benefit from it.

 Soopervisor automates the creation of Argo's YAML spec.
 So users think in terms of functions, scripts and notebooks, not in terms of clusters nor containers.